For the full story about the Atos graduate journey, you need to hear from people who’ve actually been on it.

 During my final year at university, I was looking into opportunities that would enable me to apply my new skills in the IT industry.
 I was also interested in a role where I could approach projects from multiple perspectives.

 My tasks vary greatly, from assisting with audits to interacting with customers.
-What's more, everyone has been very welcoming, helpful and I've gained my ITIL qualification, making the transition from a non-IT background much easier.
+What's more, everyone has been very welcoming and helpful, and I've gained my ITIL qualification, making the transition from a non-IT background much easier.
 This has really encouraged me to take on more responsibilities and gain exposure to an even wider range of areas within the company.

 My job summed up

 My job is all about co-ordinating the delivery of services for the customer.
 The account I am currently based on involves working with key clients in the rail industry.
-My role isn’t technical but I’m continuously gaining a better understanding of networks, cardholder data flow and PCI DSS (Payment Card Industry Data Security Standard) has really helped me.
-Currently, I am involved in co-ordinating VPN connection requests into our account systems for 3rd party clients .
-For this, I work closely with various technical teams in Atos and client side.
+My role isn’t technical but I’m continuously gaining a better understanding of networks, cardholder data flow and PCI DSS (Payment Card Industry Data Security Standard) – this has really helped me.
+Currently I am involved in co-ordinating VPN connection requests into our account systems for third party clients.
+For this, I work closely with various technical teams in Atos and on the client side.
 Other operational tasks mainly revolve around recurring security activities in order to maintain PCI DSS compliance.